intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 21 }
 ```

-At the split point (line 15), we compare the `way` to the range of the
+At the current node, we compare the `way` to the range of the current
-current subtree to ensure it is within that range.
-If not we simply
+subtree.
+If the `way` is not in range (line 16), we simply return the midpoint
-return the midpoint value (line 17) unchanged.
-This is an example
+value (line 17) unchanged.
+This is an example where hardware recursion differs
-where hardware recursion differs from software that we need to check
+from software in that we need to check this condition.

-this condition which adds range comparison at every node.
+At line 18, we can see that when the `way` falls within this subtree and when

-Otherwise, in the 'hit' case (`invalidate`=`false`), we return '0' if
+processing the 'hit' case (`invalidate`=`false`), we return '1' if the `way` is
-the `way` is in the left subtree and '1' if it is in the right (line
-18) (again, we point the LRU in the opposite direction of the 'hit').
-Finally, we return a concatenation of the computed PLRU state vector
+in the right subtree and '0' otherwise.
+Finally, we return a concatenation of
-(line 19).

-Again note that the `invalidate=true` case simply reverses
+the computed PLRU state vector (line 19).
+Note that the `invalidate=true` case
-them meaning of '1' and '0'.
+simply reverses the meaning of '1' and '0'.

-We can see that maintaining a PLRU tree to support pseudo-LRU
+We can see that maintaining a PLRU tree to support pseudo-LRU computation is
-computation is quite similar in both software and hardware recursive
+quite similar in both software and hardware recursive forms.
+ROHD makes it
-forms.
-ROHD makes it simple to follow software patterns to generate
+simple to follow software patterns to generate hardware when the computation is
-hardware naturally when the computation is easily described
+easily described recursively.
-recursively.

 ## A Reduction Tree Component

 A parallel reduction is an efficient arrangement of computation of
-associative operations (like sum or max) to compute a single result
+associative operations (like sum or maximum) to compute a single result
 from an array of inputs.

 Reductions are common in both software and hardware and improve the